2025 Annual Conference

 WHAT TO KNOW

-This year's conference theme focuses our attention on the ways anthroposophy enriches the cultural life of place, and its role in the history and geography of the Great Lakes’ region, where the Anthroposophical Society in the US has its headquarters.
-This year we will specifically spotlight the contemporary civic engagement, community building, and socio-environmental initiatives that are thriving here and that are essential everywhere for healthy human becoming.
+This year's conference theme focuses our attention on the ways anthroposophy activates the soul's extraordinary capacity to bring healing forces into the world, how it enriches the cultural life of place, and the anthroposophical activity present in the history and geography of the Great Lakes’ region, where the Anthroposophical Society in the US has its headquarters.
+This year we will spotlight the contemporary civic engagement, community building, and socio-environmental initiatives that are thriving here and that are essential everywhere for healthy human becoming.

 Our venue is the beautiful Detroit Waldorf School, where we will celebrate and learn together with featured speakers Bart Eddy, founder of the Brightmoor Markerspace; tribal elder Frank Ettawageshik of the Little Traverse Bay Band of Odawa; Richard Steel, managing director of the Karl König Institute; and Herbert Hagens, bringing research and perspective on the laws of karma and reincarnation through the lens of spiritual science.